slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - truth-a-better-way-to-talk-about-ourselves.

 <!--
+core values:
+honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect. flat hierarchy. i dont want to be around hierarchical systems. i want to treat everybody as a peer. angry. i dont want to be around angry people

+Personal branding will kill you.
+Personal DOING will save everyone around you.

+CHANGE YOUR ACTIONS, NOT YOURSELF

+Your identity is this made up thing that you’re emotionally attached to.
+It’s a mirage in the desert.
+And the quickest way to change yourself is to realize that there’s no real self to change.

 i approve of me. i am my word. i keep my word / i take nothing she says seriously, helps me relax.

 Part of being a man is being a protector of everyone who comes into your life.